-This event is canceled for 2020.
-On Sunday, November 29, the Tesoro Cultural Center again celebrates its Southwestern tradition of lighting the farolitos – paper lanterns – and burning pinecones in the courtyard of The Fort Restaurant.
-The festivities from 4 p.m. to 5:30 p.m. usher in the holiday season and honor a member of the community who has enlightened the minds and souls of others.
-So join this wonderful FREE event.
+On Sunday, November 28, the Tesoro Cultural Center again celebrates its Southwestern tradition of lighting the farolitos – paper bags filled with sand – and burning pine cones in the courtyard of The Fort Restaurant.
+The FREE festivities from 4 p.m. to 5:30 p.m. usher in the holiday season as a unique alternative to the typical tree-lighting ceremony.

 In a lovely tradition, each guest is given a piece of paper and invited to write a message to someone who lives far away or has passed.
 The message is tucked inside the pinecone and tossed into a bonfire.